Directions to the Orange County Convention Center

 - The Rosen Centre Skywalk connects the Rosen Centre hotel to the West building, near Hall A.

 - The Hilton Pedestrian Bridge connects the Hilton Orlando to the South concourse of the North / South building.

-- The International Drive Pedestrian Bridge (coming in 2017) will connect the Hyatt Regency Orlando with the West building, near Hall C.
+- The International Drive Pedestrian Bridge connects the Hyatt Regency Orlando with the West building, near West Hall C - Level 2.